oftc/oftc-web/ChannelModes.md

  * s - secret, channel will not show up in /whois unless clients share the channel
  * t - only chanops may change Topic
- * z - moderated, messages of clients not voiced or op'd go to channel operators
+ * z - messages that would otherwise be blocked (banned, quieted, channel moderation) go to channel operators
  * M - client may speak only when registered and identified to NickServ
  * R - client may join only when registered and identified to NickServ
  * S - client may join only when using SSL Connection